-In our first experiment, we simulated the A(t) according to Equation (2) using estimates for μ and V based on data from 1961-2002 to 1982-2002.
+In our first experiment, we simulated the A(t) according to equation (2) using estimates for $\mu$ and V based on data from 1961-2002 and 1982-2002.
 These parameter estimates were treated as if they were the true parameter values, implying that, to begin with, we ignore parameter uncertainty.
 The results are plotted in Figure 3.
 We can make the following observations:

 - The solid curves plot the expected values of S(t).
-Measured at time 0, these represent the ex ante probabilities of survival from time 0 to time t, p(0, 0, t, 65) (which we refer to as spot survival probabilities).
-The mean trajectory based on data from 1982 to 2002 (bottom plot) is slightly higher than that in the upper plot (based on 1961-2002 data).
+Measured at time 0, these represent the ex ante probabilities of survival from time 0 to time t, p(0, 0, t, 65)(which we refer to as spot survival probabilities).
+The mean trajectory based on data from 1982-2002 (bottom plot) is slightly higher than that in the upper plot (based on 1961-2002 data).
 This is because steepening trends in $A_1(t)$ and $A_2(t)$ in the 1982-2002 data (Figure 2) signal greater improvements in the future. - The dashed curves in each plot show the 5th and the 95th percentiles of the distribution of S(t).
 We can observe that the resulting 90% confidence interval is initially quite narrow but becomes quite wide by the 25-year time horizon (which is the maturity of the EIB/BNP longevity bond).
 We can also see that the confidence interval based on 1982-2002 data is a little narrower, reflecting the smaller values on the diagonal of V. - The confidence interval for S(t) grows in quite a different way from, say, that associated with an investment in equities.
 This point is best illustrated by looking at the variance of the logarithm of S(t), as illustrated in Figure 4.
 We can see that this is very low in the early years indicating that we can predict with reasonable certainty what mortality rates will be over the near future.
-However, after time 10 the variance starts to grow very rapidly (almost "exponentially").
-This contrasts with equities where we would expect to see linear, rather than "exponential," growth in the variance if the price process follows geometric Brownian motion.
-The explanation for this variance growth is that the longer-term survival probabilities incorporate the compounding of year-by-year mortality shocks: the survival probability for year t depends on shocks applied to mortality rates in each of the years 1 to t, and each individual shock affects survival probabilities in all subsequent years.
-13
+However, after time 10 the variance starts to grow very rapidly (almost 'exponentially').
+This contrasts with equities where we would expect to see linear, rather than 'exponential', growth in the variance if the price process follows geometric Brownian motion.

+The explanation for this variance growth is that the longer-term survival probabilities incorporate the compounding of year-by-year mortality shocks: the